 3. What is your budget?

-Even though you’re searching for the best projectors under 500 bucks, you’ll still need to pay attention to this question.
+Even though you’re searching for the best projector under 500, you’ll still need to pay attention to this question.
 Since most people get drawn into paying big bucks for features they don’t need, it is crucial to know your budget for a specific type of projector.
 Once you figure it out, check the following budget projectors.

 BenQ TH585’s Highlights: